Editor Note: This blog has been updated to provide relevant information for 2018

 Encourage Positive Reviews from Your Customers

-Encourage customers to review their experiences with your company in order to better control review generation and flow.
-Give yourself a better chance at heading off a disastrous review before it dominates your online reputation.
+Encourage your existing customers to review their experiences with your company in order to better control review generation and flow.
+This gives you a better chance at heading off a disastrous review before it dominates your online reputation.